-It was at or about this time that I began to think about which religion made most sense to me, which most appealed to me and ultimately which I could convert to because I very much wanted to have the experience of sharing my faith.
-I quickly rejected Christianity as not being a monotheistic religion and have written a refutation to that effect on this site.
+It was at or about this time that I began to think about which religion made most sense to me, which most appealed to me and ultimately which I could convert to, because I very much wanted to have the experience of sharing my faith.
+I quickly rejected Christianity as not being a monotheistic religion and wrote a refutation to that effect on this website.
 I then considered Judaism and Islam, reading and re-reading their scriptures and writings and attending their places of worship.
-The upshot of it all was that neither of them suited me for reasons that I have explained elsewhere on this site.
+The upshot of it all was that neither of them suited me for reasons that I have explained elsewhere on this website.
 It therefore became clear to me that if I was to have the experience of sharing my faith, then it would have to be in the context of a new monotheistic religion.
-Because my adult life had been dominated by reasoning, and because this activity had brought me to this pass, I naturally decided that the new religion should be called Rational Monotheism.
-I believe that I cannot be the only one who does not find their religious needs answered by the allegedly monotheistic Christianity or the truly monotheistic Judaism and Islam.
-Hence, I lately introduced Rational Monotheism in 26 posts on Facebook and Instagram and am now writing this paper for my website and app.
+Because my adult life had been dominated by reasoning, and because that activity had brought me to this pass, I naturally decided that the new religion should be called Rational Monotheism.
+I believe that I cannot be the only one who does not find their religious needs met by the allegedly monotheistic Christianity or the truly monotheistic Judaism and Islam.
+Hence I introduced Rational Monotheism in 26 posts on Facebook and Instagram and am now writing this paper for my website and app.
 The two should be thought of as complementing one another rather than as alternatives to one another as their content is different though overlapping.

 In my last post on social media I stated that Rational Monotheism is your religion if you can declare with confidence the Seven Affirmations.
 The Seven Affirmations are as follows:

 1. I affirm that there is only one God Who is the only Creator.

 2. I affirm that all that is not God is His creation, so that before He created, He was the totality of existence.

 3. I affirm that God in Himself is perfect in unity, which means that he is The Perfect One in every conceivable sense and that there is in Him no multiplicity of any kind.